How To Get PR in Denmark After Study

 Before you apply for PR, you must meet Denmark’s PR Requirements.
 There are different criteria for the Denmark skilled worker visa and student visa.
 Here, we’ll explain the rules for international graduates.

-- Live in Denmark for at least 8 years (or 4–6 years in special cases).
+• Live in Denmark for at least 8 years (or 4 years in certain cases).

-- Pass the Danish Language Test 2 or equivalent Danish exam.
+• Pass the Danish Language Test 2 or an equivalent or higher Danish exam.

-- Have worked full-time for at least 3 years and 6 months.
+• Have worked regularly full-time in Denmark for at least 3 years and 6 months within the last 4 years.

-- Not owe money to the public sector (like taxes or loans).
+• Not owe overdue money to the public sector.

 Requirement